vinod-pal-hcl/bny-mellon/README.md

    - imissuetype = Jira issue type like task, bug, epic, etc.
    - severitymap - Edit the severitymap json as per your requirement.
 This will map the ASE Severity with Jira ticket priority.
     - jiraToAppScanStatusMapping = This mapping will contain the status correspondence from JIRA to ASE.
 For example, "Closed":"Fixed" indicates that a status marked as "Closed" in JIRA will update the corresponding status in ASE to "Fixed".
-    - statusIdMapping = This mapping contains the JIRA status and its corresponding status ID.
+    - jiraStatusIdMapping = This mapping contains the JIRA status and its corresponding status ID.
 6. Rename config/projectKey.json.temp to config/projectKey.json and map the ASE application ID with Jira Project Key as per your requirement.
 7. Rename config/projectScanKey.json.temp to config/projectScanKey.json and map the ASE application ID with Jira Project Key as per your requirement.
 8. To start the 'Gateway' application locally run the command "npm start" from the root directory OR if you want to install it as a service then please refer next step.